-The paper should be 2500 words, fully documented with footnotes and bibliography, accompanied by copies of the works of art you are discussing, double- spaced and typed.
+The paper should be 2000 words, fully documented with footnotes and bibliography, accompanied by copies of the works of art you are discussing, double- spaced and typed.
 Papers without images will fail.
 Be sure to watch for spelling, grammar, coherency, etc.

-Please do not choose any work of art that we have or will discuss in class.
-Some things to consider when doing an in depth discussion of a work of art are: color, line, shape, space, balance, symmetry, proportion, light, depth, texture, focal point, scale, rhythm, iconography, subject matter, patron, intended setting, etc. Consider how the work fits into the career of the artist/architect.
+Please do not choose any work of art that we have or will discussed in class.
+Some things to consider when doing an in depth discussion of a work of art: consider color, line, shape, space, balance, symmetry, proportion, light, depth, texture, focal point, scale, rhythm, iconography, subject matter, patron, intended setting, etc. Consider how the work fits into the career of the artist/architect.
 Was the work commissioned?
 If so, by whom and why?
 Why was it created?
 What was its intended use?
 What does the iconography refer to?
 Is it blatant or hidden?
 How is it indicative of the culture that created it?
 What is the artist's intent?
 Is he/she successful?
 If so, why?
 If not, why?

 I suggest you go to the writing center at least one time during this process.
 Papers that have been through the writing center process always turn out to be better papers.
 The writing center is located in the Thomas P. Johnson Center in Mills Building.
+Do not turn in the paper in a folder, just staple the paper together in the upper left corner.
+Please do not forget to put your name on the paper.